owlbarn/tutorial/index.markdown

 ## Contribute

-Currently contribution to the book is mainly in the form of Pull Request.
+Currently contribution to the book is mainly in the form of Pull Request on [GitHub](https://github.com/owlbarn/tutorial).
 Normally you only need to change one of the markdown files in the `chapters/` directory.